vedantthete/NuvioStreamsAddon/README.md

 By self-hosting both components as described above, you have full control over the entire process.

+## Contributing

+Contributions to Nuvio Streams are highly welcomed and encouraged!
+The longevity and reliability of this addon depend on community involvement.
+Here's how you can contribute:

+### Ways to Contribute

+* **Code Contributions:** Help improve existing providers or add new ones
+* **Bug Reports:** Report issues you encounter while using the addon
+* **Feature Requests:** Suggest new features or improvements
+* **Documentation:** Help improve or translate the documentation
+* **Testing:** Test the addon on different platforms and configurations

+### How to Submit Changes

+1. Fork the repository
+2. Create a new branch for your feature (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+### Provider Development

+If you're interested in adding a new provider or improving an existing one:

+1. Study the structure of existing providers in the `providers/` directory
+2. Follow the established patterns for error handling, logging, and stream formatting
+3. Ensure your code is well-commented and handles edge cases appropriately

+Your contributions help ensure that Nuvio Streams remains a reliable and feature-rich addon for the Stremio community!

 ## Support Development

 If you find Nuvio Streams useful, please consider supporting its development.
 Your support helps maintain reliable streams, find new providers, and keep things running smoothly.